Why are safe working practices important?

 Make sure that your policies are clear and easy to read, as this helps employees to remember the information.
 You may need to update or change your policies as risks in your workplace evolve.

 You should now have a good understanding of safe working practices.
 This includes how to assess and control risks in the workplace, making sure that your employees are aware of your health and safety policies.
 Safe working conditions keep your employees feeling secure and healthy, and help them to stay positive about their job.
-Regardless of your business structure or the nature of your employees’ work, you have a legal duty in accordance with UK legislation to make sure that all of your employees are safe in your workplace.
 Being organised with your policies, keeping up to date with risk assessments and giving responsible employees safety training will go a long way in keeping everyone who works for you safe.
 Related: 7 Effective Skills to Help You Become a Better Leader